 “I’m into the profound hearing loss category.
 I’m going Deaf” says Ben.
 “Certain sounds, such as the letters T and K, I can’t really hear at all.
 But my new hearing aids are directional, so they pick up the sound in front of me, like the person I’m talking to, more than background noise.

 “I’ve got a remote control with it that can muffle the sound in, say, a crowded bar, so it’s not too intense.
 They also gave me headphones that fit into your ear that I can link up to the TV.”

 – Cohen is the 10th-highest point scorer in England rugby history and 3rd behind Rory Underwood and Will Greenwood in the list of all time England try scorers.

 – Despite being straight, the former rugby star has become an international gay icon, helping thousands of homosexuals and transgender people break boundaries both on and off the sports field.

 – He started ‘The Ben Cohen Stand Up Foundation’ to combat bullying after his dad was killed standing up against bullies.

 – Cohen also appeared in the 11th series of the celebrity dancing contest Strictly Come Dancing.
 He was the 8th celebrity to leave.

 Not one to mess with.
 Born Deaf, Matt Hamill is an American mixed martial artist and wrestler who last competed in the Light Heavyweight division of the UFC.
-He actually attended the Rochester Institute of Technology that we discussed in a previous post.
-CLICK HERE
+He actually attended the Rochester Institute of Technology.

 He can’t hear the crowd cheering, his entrance music or his corner giving him instructions but once he’s in the octagon his eyes are focused and locked onto his opponent, ready to show the world what he’s got.